dieterDG/citatly-daily-quote/readme.txt

 = Does the plugin store HTML in quotes? =

 No. All fields (text, author, extra) are stored and output as plain text only.
 This prevents XSS issues and keeps quotes portable.
+Line breaks entered in the text field are preserved in the frontend output.

 = Can I style the output? =

 Yes.
 The plugin outputs a simple HTML structure with BEM-style CSS classes.
 Add your own styles in your theme's stylesheet or via the WordPress Customizer.
+Interactive examples are available at https://qotd-plugin.com/docs/css-styling

 = Does the plugin work with the block editor? =